Herdsmen kill 100 in attacks on Nigerian villages

-KADUNA, Nigeria (Reuters) - Gunmen shot, hacked and burned to death at least 100 people and razed homes in central Nigeria, a region riven by disputes over land, religion and ethnicity, local officials and witnesses said on Sunday.
+KADUNA, Nigeria (Reuters) - Gunmen killed more than 100 people in an attack on three villages in central Nigeria, an area where longstanding disputes over land, religion and ethnicity often erupt into violence, two local government officials said on Sunday.

-Police confirmed the raids by Fulani herdsman at around 11 p.m. on Friday on three villages in Kaduna state, but declined to give a death toll.
+Police confirmed the raids by Fulani herdsman late on Friday on the villages of Ugwar Sankwai, Ungwan Gata and Chenshyi, in Kaduna state, but declined to give a death toll.

 Hundreds have been killed in the past year in clashes pitting the cattle-herding and largely Muslim Fulani people against mostly Christian settled communities like the Berom in Nigeria’s volatile “Middle Belt”, where its mostly Christian south and Muslim north meet.

-“I came back from the market and there were bullets flying all around the village,” said Pius Nna, 64, of Ungwan Gata village.
-He escaped by jumping across an open well and fleeing into the bush.

-“I saw three people running into my house to take refuge.
-They were macheted to death before my eyes,” he said, adding that he saw a Fulani neighbor directing the gunmen where to go.

-The unrest in central Nigeria is not usually linked to the insurgency in the northeast by Boko Haram, an al Qaeda-linked group which wants to impose Islamic law in northern Nigeria.
+The unrest is not linked to the insurgency in the northeast by Boko Haram, an al Qaeda-linked group which wants to impose sharia law in northern Nigeria.

 However, analysts say there is a risk the insurgents will try to stoke central Nigeria’s conflict.
-Although most of the Islamist sect’s attacks are contained further north, it did claim a 2011 Christmas Day bomb attack at a church in the central city of Jos.
+Though most of the Islamist sect’s attacks are contained further north but it did claim a 2011 Christmas Day bomb attack at a church in Jos.

-“We are still picking bodies out of the bush but so far there are more than 100 killed,” said Daniel Anyip, vice chairman of the Kaura local government authority.
+“Fulani gunmen came across from neighboring Plateau state and just opened fire on the villagers at around 11 p.m.,” said Daniel Anyip, vice chairman of the Kaura local government authority.
+“We are still picking bodies out of the bush but so far there are more than 100 killed.”

 Andrew Kazah, another local councilor, said at least 96 had been killed, but that the toll was likely to go up.

-Though it sometimes takes on a sectarian character, the violence is fundamentally driven by decades-old land disputes between semi-nomadic, cattle-keeping communities such as the Fulani and settled farming peoples such as the Berom, both often armed with automatic weapons.
+Though it sometimes takes on a sectarian character, the violence is fundamentally about decades-old land disputes between semi-nomadic, cattle-keeping communities such as the Fulani and settled farming peoples such as the Berom, both often armed with automatic weapons.

-Bulus Mallam, 49, said he saw Fulani herdsman pour petrol on the roof of his house in Ugwar Sankwai and set it ablaze.
-His wife and 22 children and grandchildren managed to escape as the attackers were concentrating on looting mattresses, palm oil and maize.

-“I thank God no one was killed in my household.
-My brother was not so lucky.
-They burned him and 40 people hiding in his house alive,” he said.

 Nigeria is Africa’s most populous nation with almost 170 million people, split roughly equally between Christians and Muslims and around 250 different ethnic groups who mostly live peacefully side-by-side.